apache/incubator-heron/website/content/docs/operators/deployment/uploaders/localfs.md

 to `com.twitter.heron.uploader.localfs.LocalFileSystemUploader`

 * `heron.uploader.localfs.file.system.directory` &mdash; Provides the name of the directory where the topology jar should be uploaded.
-The name of the directory should be unique per topology since the user provided jar is augmented with various other files and uploaded as a single tar file named `topology.tar.gz`.
-If each topology does not have a unique directory of its own, one will overwrite the other.
-You could use some of the Heron environment variables such as `${CLUSTER}`, `${ROLE}` and `${TOPOLOGY}` which will be substituted by cluster name, name of the role  and name of the topology respectively.
+The name of the directory should be unique per cluster You could use the Heron environment variables `${CLUSTER}` that will be substituted by cluster name.

 ### Example Local File System Uploader Configuration